tsnellgrove/dark_castle/castle_doc.md

 - Inventory scope = hand + backpack + worn

 Verb overview:
-- For better or worse, as I've written it, verbs are the heart of the program; its primary organizing structure.
-Nouns come and go from list to list but verbs drive the app and the story forward.
+- For better or worse, verbs are the heart of the program; its primary organizing structure.
+Nouns come and go from list to list but verbs drive the program and the story forward.
+- Each noun-verb pair verb is an ifel in the interpreter_text loop
+- Each verb ifel has some common features:
 	- Before the verb ifel statements, check for a pre-action tirgger; Escape if one exists
 	- At the start of each verb ifel, check for scope to ensure that the command is possible (i.e. the item is 'takeable' or 'wearable' or such).
 	- Asign local variables to make dictionary calls shorter and clearer
 	- Upon confirming scope and performing action each verb ifel confirms success to the player (e.g. 'Taken', 'Openned', etc)
 	- At the end of each verb ifel statement check for post-action triggers
 	- At the end of each verb ifel statment check score_key for score changes.

 Verbs-Noun Interactions:
 - examine: Many things can be examined.
 Scope = room scope + inventory scope + view_special + room name.
 Probably the most frequently used verb in the game.
 Check's specially for open containers and lists their contents.